Looking for the ABSOLUTE best place to stay in Bangkok? Or, do you find yourself quietly wondering where to stay in Bangkok?

 This hostel may be a bit pricey when it comes to shared accommodations in Bangkok, but you get what you pay for.

-And this hotel is well worth the price since it’s located in the upscale neighborhood of Sukhumvit, in central Bangkok, and has some of the fluffiest, most comfortable beds that I have ever slept in while in Thailand
+And this hotel is well worth the price since it’s located in the upscale neighborhood of Sukhumvit, which is also one of the best places to live in Bangkok, and has some of the fluffiest, most comfortable beds that I have ever slept in while in Thailand

 It’s also a quiet hostel that has two floors filled with rooms, as well as a rooftop area where you can enjoy a modest, complimentary breakfast.